chrisj42/CharacterReplacer/README.md

 > [!NOTE]
 > Did you get a popup asking you to confirm adding additional bones to the skeleton?
 >
 > This is probably fine, it just means you have extra bones on your avatar.
 In fact, keeping bones where possible is beneficial, as they will be used in ragdolls and you won't look unnaturally stiff due to missing bones.
->
-> Unfortunately, I still haven't figured out how to actually make use of said extra bones *outside* of ragdoll animations, but I'll update this if I do.
-If you figure something out, poke me on the discord!
+Might be usable for other physics too, see the note further down.

 ### Setting up Materials and Textures